School Counseling and Psychology

 What is School Psychology?

-School Psychologists receive specialized graduate-level preparation relevant to both psychology and education.
-They are members of school teams that provide direct support and intervention to students and consult with school staff to improve support strategies, assist in behavior management, and monitor student progress/needs.
+School Psychologists are members of school teams that provide direct support and intervention to students and consult with school staff to improve support strategies, assist in behavior management, and monitor student progress and needs.
 School psychologists conduct psycho-educational assessments and make recommendations related to individualized instruction and interventions.

 What is School Counseling?